madwire-media/firstmate/Readme.md

 ## So what just happened?
 We:
-* Created a new FirstMate project
+* Created a new Firstmate project
 * Created a Git repository for it and hooked it up
 * Added a node.js express service to our new project
 * Configured and validated the node.js service